-First President.
-226. (1) In accordance with the result of the referendum conducted during February, One thousand nine hundred and sixty, Field Marshal Mohammad Ayub Khan, Hilal-i-Pakistan, Hilal-i-Jura'at, shall, notwithstanding anything in this Constitution but subject to this Article, become the first President of Pakistan under this Constitution on the commencing day.
+226. (1) In accordance with the result of the referendum conducted during February, One thousand nine hundred and sixty, Field Marsha

+Mohammed Ayub Khan, Hilal-i-Pakistan, Hilal-i-Jura'at, shall, notwithstanding anything in this Constitution but subject to this Article, become the first President of Pakistan under this Constitution on the commencing day.

-(2) The term of office of the President referred to in clause (1) of this Article is, notwithstanding clause (2) of Article 12, the period commencing on the commencing day and ending three years and sixty days after that day.
+(2) The term of office of the President referred to in clause (1) of this Article is, notwithstanding clause (2) of Article 12, the period commencing on the commencing day and ending on the twenty-second day of March, One thousand nine hundred and sixty-five: